-As of late I have been contemplating a lot about where I am.
-The last six months have been some of the most testing of my life.
+As of late, I have been contemplating a lot about where I am.
+The last six months have been some of the most testings of my life.
 I have made enormous lifestyle changes.
-I have seen a lot of success, at times, and others were painfully frustrating- filled with relapses, flares and stand stills.
+I have seen a lot of success, at times, and others were painfully frustrating- filled with relapses, flares, and standstills.
 Being a part of the online Autoimmune Paleo community has been one of my biggest comforts.
-Although, I don’t see my disease well represented in it- I know the reason… We, all of us who suffer with Hidradenitis Suppurativa, we suffer in silence.
+Although, I don’t see my disease well represented in it- I know the reason… We, all of us who suffer from Hidradenitis Suppurativa, we suffer in silence.
 I use the word suffer knowingly.
 There is no living with HS, there is, often, only pain.

 What I’ve learned….

 Hidradenitis Suppurativa is an auto-inflammatory/ autoimmune disease.
 The root of the cause is inflammation.
 This inflammation can be caused by leaky gut, an inflammatory diet, poor digestion, and an impaired ability of the body to detox properly (root causes vary).
 Hormones can also affect HS, and blood sugar dysregulation can drive hormone imbalance.

 To get your hidradenitis suppurativa in remission you need to heal your leaky gut and reduce inflammation.
 Work on managing stress, proper digestion, and keeping your blood sugar stable.
 To heal your leaky gut you need to find your trigger foods & stay on an anti-inflammatory diet until you see progress (less, no, or shorter flare-ups).

 What does that mean?
 NO: grains, dairy, legumes, nuts, seeds, processed foods of any kind, chocolate, coffee, nightshades (pepper, eggplant, potatoes, tomatoes) & eggs.